Tadhi/FSND-Trivia-API-Project--2/README.md

 > This project was completed as part of the course requirements of Udacity's Full Stack Nanodegree certification.

 ### Intro

-> A webpage created to manage the Trivia  app to play a game that contain trivai questions to test users knowledgeability.
+A webpage created to manage the Trivia  app to play a game that contain trivai questions to test users knowledgeability.
 In addtion, users can search about questions based on text, add questions with categories and difficulty levels, and see a list of questions based on categories.

+### Project task
 - The task for the project was to create an API and test suite for implementing the following functionality:

 1) Display questions